 How quick is it to assemble?

-The shack can be assembled in less than an hour by a single person.
-We are able to provide assistance or a quick "how-to" on your first shack.
+The shack can be assembled in under an hour by a single capable person.
+We offer an installation service on delivery.

 How is the water heated?